 Occasionally, students may act disruptively in the forums or post something inappropriate.
 Teachers can rest assured as there is no need to worry about monitoring the forums for student activity themselves - the Edhesive team is on the job!
 We moderate the forums for you and will inform you of any issues with your students.
 Our team of TAs and the Edhesive support team moderate all of the Edhesive forums and will reach out promptly to teachers about any inappropriate posts made in the forums by their students.

-If you receive an email notification stating that "A student has posted...", this means that the student has posted anonymously.
-This is the reason their name is hidden in the notification.
-However, our internal staff can still see who is posting and, therefore, will always know who is creating the posts so we can keep teachers informed of any issues.
+Though student and teacher identities are anonymized on the forum, our internal staff can still see who is posting for public and private posts and, therefore, will always know who is creating disruptive posts so we can keep teachers informed of any issues.

 How Edhesive Informs Teachers of Student Misbehavior

 The process that is followed when students do not follow the forum guidelines is below.